 Hello.
 My name is Laura Lollar.
 I was a social media junkie.

 In 2008, I jumped on the bandwagon and eventually ended up with various Facebook (FB) pages, Twitter accounts, YouTube channels, Pinterest, Instagram and LinkedIn.
-Since 2001, I have learned SEO, how to build my own websites, blogs, shoot and edit video, produce audio interviews and soon will launch The Laura Lollar Podcast.
-(If you are a subscriber, you will also get the podcast episodes automatically.
-Click here to watch my announcement video.)
+Since 2001, I have learned SEO, how to build my own websites, blogs, shoot and edit video, produce audio interviews and plan to launch a podcast.
 I have spoken about social media and blogging at conferences around the U.S. and coached non-tekkies how to do it themselves.
 I got hooked.

 Then, earlier this week, I deactivated my Facebook account.